DevExpress-Examples/winforms-dashboard-pass-dashboard-parameters-to-stored-procedure/README.md

 - Enable the `Allow Multiselect` property to select multiple values for the parameter.
 - Set the `Look-up Settings` property to *Static List*.
 The following values are available for the parameter: 10248, 10249, 10250.
-- Ebable the `Select All` property to select all values in the initial state of the dashboard.
+- Enable the `Select All` property to select all values in the initial state of the dashboard.

 ![Dashboard Parameter Settings](./images/dashboard-parameters.png)